 - Less convenient and takes up more space

 The main disadvantage when it comes to getting a bidet is the high cost of installation and maintenance.

-By themselves, bidets have a starting cost of about three hundred to five hundred dollars.
-But, on average, they have a much higher installation cost.
-Paying for the installation means spending an additional five hundred dollars.
+By themselves, bidets have a starting cost of about $300 to $500, but on average, they have a much higher installation cost.
+Paying for the installation means spending an additional $500.
 This brings the total to about 1,000 dollars, and that’s for the least expensive option.